The first book of the Caliel Cycle series.

 This novel provides examples of:

-- Bad Powers, Bad People: Averted with Myrren.
+- Bad Powers, Good People: Myrren.
 Despite having powers based in black magic, she's appalled by indiscriminate violence and loyal and protective of her friends and family.

 - Belligerent Sexual Tension: The general atmosphere between Myrren and Raine when they're forced to travel together.